technion/ruby-argon2/README.md

 ## Design

-This project has several key tenants to its design:
+This project has several key tenets to its design:

 * The reference Argon2 implementation is to be used "unaltered".
 To ensure compliance with this goal, and encourage regular updates from upstream, the upstream library is implemented as a git submodule, and is intended to stay that way.
 * The FFI interface is kept as slim as possible, with wrapper classes preferred to implementing context structs in FFI
 * Security and maintainability take top priority.
 This can have an impact on platform support.
 A PR that contains platform specific code paths is unlikely to be accepted.
 * Tested platforms are MRI Ruby 2.2, 2.3 and JRuby 9000.
 No assertions are made on other platforms.
 * Errors from the C interface are raised as Exceptions.
 There are a lot of exception classes, but they tend to relate to things like very broken input, and code bugs.
 Calls to this library should generally not require a rescue.
-* Test suits should aim for 100% code coverage.
+* Test suites should aim for 100% code coverage.
 * Default work values should not be considered constants.
 I will increase them from time to time.
 * Not exposing the threads parameter is a design choice.
 I believe there is significant risk, and minimal gain in using a value other than '1'.
 Four threads on a four core box completely ties up the entire server to process one user logon.
 If you want more security, increase m_cost.
 * Many Rubocop errors have been disabled, but any commit should avoid new alerts or demonstrate their necessity.